Thomas Marcelle: Legal career

 Marcelle was legal counsel to the Republican minority in the Albany County Legislature from 2002 to 2011.
-He has also served as senior counsel at Alliance Defending Freedom, known at the time as the Alliance Defense Fund.
+He has also served as senior counsel at Alliance Defending Freedom, a conservative Christian legal advocacy group known at the time as the Alliance Defense Fund.

 In 2012, Democratic Albany County Executive Dan McCoy nominated Marcelle to the position of Albany County Attorney.
 The nomination met with "vocal condemnation from quarters of the county's LGBT, labor and progressive Democratic communities".
 Opponents of the nomination launched a website calling for legislators to vote against Marcelle, decrying his work with Alliance Defending Freedom.
-On February 13, 2012, the Albany County Legislature voted, 27–10, to confirm Marcelle's nomination.
+The nomination sparked "weeks of heated debate" about whether Marcelle's employment with "a conservative Christian group that opposes abortion and gay marriage should disqualify him" from the position.
+On February 13, 2012, the Democrat-controlled Albany County Legislature voted 27–10 to confirm Marcelle, whose supporters "dominated two hours of public comment" and described Marcelle as "a man who has dedicated his life to ensuring that people's rights are protected".
+He served as Albany County Attorney from 2012 to 2016.

 In 2016, Marcelle took a position as Counsel to the Albany County Sheriff.
 Later that year, he left that position for a newly created job as a youth diversion activities coordinator.
 Marcelle made this move after having asked the state's Advisory Committee on Judicial Ethics whether his work with the Sheriff's Office created a conflict of interest with his part-time judgeship on the Cohoes City Court.
 The Committee found that holding both jobs would create an "appearance of impropriety".

 As of 2018, Marcelle was a member of the New York Conservative Party.
 He is a former Republican.
-He has been a member of the Federalist Society since 1990.
+He became a member of the Federalist Society in 1990.